Writing

 The SDLC is changing under our feet

-When designers can shape schemas, prototype against real data, and ship production-level features, the path to MVP stops being a long relay race and starts becoming a tighter loop of judgment, evidence, and build.
+When designers can shape schemas, prototype against real data, and ship production-level features, the path to MVP starts to feel less like a relay race and more like a tighter loop of judgment, evidence, and build.

 May 20268 min read